EmmaSteinman/project1/src/threads/lab1doc.md

 > abstraction layer for fixed-point math, that is, an abstract data
 > type and/or a set of functions or macros to manipulate fixed-point
 > numbers, why did you do so?
 If not, why not?

+We chose to use the .h file given to us to implement fixed-point math.
+If we had more time we could have written our own but we used it to save time and focus more on the scheduling part of the exercise.
+DESCRIBE FUNCTIONS?